Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 The Impact of BDD on Daily Life

 For those living with BDD, everyday activities can become overwhelming.
 Concerns about appearance may lead to avoidance of social situations, academic struggles, and workplace difficulties.
+These patterns often overlap with fears of scrutiny and evaluation common in social anxiety disorder.
 BDD often begins in the teen years and can lead to symptoms severe enough to prompt withdrawal from school or social interactions.
 Without treatment, BDD can lead to social isolation, unemployment, and serious negative effects on mental health, including increased rates of depression and suicidal thoughts and reduced quality of life.

 Identifying BDD: Key Features and Common Concerns